Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulation and Analysis Tools

 \section{Simulation and Analysis Tools}

-Within this paper, we test the various assumptions made by the SDT report for the SN survey, evaluate its statistical and systematic error budget, and develop a framework to explore other strategies and optimise parameters for the future {\it WFIRST} mission.
-To accomplish this, we simulate and analyse a realistic survey and include the most significant uncertainties.
+Within this paper, we test the various assumptions made in the SDT report for the SN survey, evaluate its statistical and systematic uncertainty budget, and develop a framework to explore other strategies and optimize parameters for the future {\it WFIRST} mission.
+To accomplish this, we simulate and analyze a realistic survey and include the most significant uncertainties.
 Here we describe software tools that we have used to implement the simulation, apply selection criteria, and determine cosmological constraints used to compute the FoM.

-To examine a variety of possible {\it WFIRST} survey strategies, we used the SNANA simulation package \citep{Kessler09:SNANA}\footnote{\url{http://snana.uchicago.edu}}.
-SNANA is a powerful tool that has been extensively used for the simulation of SN surveys and analysis of SN samples \citep[see e.g.,][]{Betoule14, Scolnic14:ps1}.
-The goal of the {\it WFIRST} SNANA simulation is to provide the same fidelity as an ideal image-level simulation by using image properties (zero-points, sky noise, PSFs) rather than images themselves.
-As this is a ``catalogue-level" simulation rather than a pixel-level simulation, we assume that Poisson noise correctly describes the uncertainties from the image-subtraction.
+To examine a variety of possible {\it WFIRST} survey strategies, we used the \SNANA\ simulation package \citep{Kessler09:SNANA}\footnote{\url{http://snana.uchicago.edu}}. \SNANA\ has been extensively used for the simulation of SN surveys and analysis of SN samples \citep[see, e.g.,][]{Betoule14, Scolnic14:ps1}.
+The goal of the {\it WFIRST} simulation is to provide the same fidelity as an ideal image-level simulation by using image properties (zero-points, sky noise, PSFs) rather than images themselves.
+As this is a ``catalog-level" simulation rather than a pixel-level simulation, we assume that Poisson noise correctly describes the uncertainties from the image subtraction.

-To characterise a {\it WFIRST} SN strategy, we provide SNANA with information about the observatory (e.g., filter/spectrograph properties and noise sources), the survey (e.g., cadence, exposure time, selection requirements), and the physical Universe (e.g., SN spectral models, SN rates, cosmological parameters, lensing assumptions).
-Each of these components is described below in addition to external processes which lead to FoM determination.
-Our analysis has resulted in several publicly available upgrades to SNANA.\\
+To characterize a {\it WFIRST} SN strategy, we provide \SNANA\ with information about the observatory (e.g., filter/spectrograph properties and noise sources), the survey (e.g., cadence, exposure time, selection requirements), and the physical Universe (e.g., SN spectral models, SN rates, cosmological parameters, lensing assumptions).
+Each of these components is described below, {\red along with other analysis tools needed to determine the FoM.} Our analysis has resulted in several publicly available upgrades to {\SNANA}.\\